-- 17.1 Marketing communications must not portray, condone or encourage gambling behaviour that is socially irresponsible or could lead to financial, social or emotional harm. - 17.2 Marketing communications must not suggest that participating in a lottery can provide an escape from personal, professional or educational problems such as loneliness or depression. - 17.3 Marketing communications must not suggest that participating in a lottery can be a solution to financial concerns, an alternative to employment or a way to achieve financial security.
+- Marketing communications must not portray, condone or encourage gambling behaviour that is socially irresponsible or could lead to financial, social or emotional harm. - Marketing communications must not suggest that participating in a lottery can provide an escape from personal, professional or educational problems such as loneliness or depression. - Marketing communications must not suggest that participating in a lottery can be a solution to financial concerns, an alternative to employment or a way to achieve financial security.
 Advertisers may, however, refer to other benefits of winning a prize. - 17.4 Marketing communications must not portray participating in a lottery as indispensable or as taking priority in life; for example, over family, friends or professional or educational commitments. - 17.5 Marketing communications must neither suggest peer pressure to participate nor disparage abstention. - 17.6 Marketing communications must not suggest that participating in a lottery can enhance personal qualities, for example, that it can improve self-image or self-

-- esteem, or is a way to gain control, superiority, recognition or admiration. - 17.7 Marketing communications must not link participating in a lottery to seduction, sexual success or enhanced attractiveness. - 17.8 Marketing communications must not portray participation in a context of toughness or link it to resilience or recklessness. - 17.9 Marketing communications must not suggest participation is a rite of passage. - 17.10 Marketing communications must not suggest that solitary gambling is preferable to social gambling. - 17.11 Marketing communications for lotteries that can be participated in only by entering gambling premises must make that condition clear. - 17.12 Marketing communications for lotteries must not exploit the susceptibilities, aspirations, credulity, inexperience or lack of knowledge of children, young persons or other vulnerable persons. - 17.13 Marketing communications for lotteries must not be likely to be of particular appeal to children or young persons, especially by reflecting or being associated with youth culture. - 17.14 Marketing communications for lotteries should not be directed at those aged under 16 years through the selection of media or context in which they appear. - 17.15 Marketing communications for a lottery product may include children or young persons.
-No-one who is, or seems to be, under 25 years old may be featured gambling or playing a significant role. - 17.16 Marketing communications that exclusively feature the good causes that benefit from a lottery and include no explicit encouragement to buy a lottery product may include children or young persons in a significant role. - 17.17 Marketing communications for lotteries must not exploit cultural beliefs or traditions about gambling or luck. - 17.18 Marketing communications for lotteries must not condone or encourage criminal or antisocial behaviour. - 17.19 Marketing communications for lotteries must not condone or feature gambling in a working environment (an exception exists for workplace lottery syndicates and gambling premises).
+- esteem, or is a way to gain control, superiority, recognition or admiration. - 17.7 Marketing communications must not link participating in a lottery to seduction, sexual success or enhanced attractiveness. - 17.8 Marketing communications must not portray participation in a context of toughness or link it to resilience or recklessness. - 17.9 Marketing communications must not suggest participation is a rite of passage. - 17.10 Marketing communications must not suggest that solitary gambling is preferable to social gambling. - 17.11 Marketing communications for lotteries that can be participated in only by entering gambling premises must make that condition clear. - 17.12 Marketing communications for lotteries must not exploit the susceptibilities, aspirations, credulity, inexperience or lack of knowledge of children, young persons or other vulnerable persons. - Marketing communications for lotteries must not be likely to be of strong appeal to children or young persons, especially by reflecting or being associated with youth culture.
+They must not include a person or character whose example is likely to be followed by those aged under 18 years or who has a strong appeal to those aged under 18.